jillibus/Vechicle-Identification/README.md

 ### Communication Protocols

-* The team will regularly use **Slack** for communicating updates and sharing of links/files :speech_balloon:
+* The team will regularly use **Slack** :speech_balloon: for communicating updates and sharing of links/files
 * The team will meet twice a week, after class, and once more during the weekend for final updates.
-* Any project emergency communication will be via phone.
+* Any project emergency communication will be via phone :thumbsup:

 ## Selected Project Topic